jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/ozzmaker-berrygps-imu-v3-and-adafruit-ultimate-gps.md

 There is a microcontroller inside the module, with some empty FLASH memory, and the firmware allows sending commands to do internal logging to that FLASH.
-You simply the microcontroller "Start Logging".
+You simply tell the microcontroller "Start Logging".
 After that message is sent, the microcontroller can go to sleep and does not need to wake up to talk to the GPS anymore to reduce power consumption.
-The time, date, longitude, latitude, and height is logged every 15 seconds and only when there is a fix.
+The time, date, longitude, latitude, and height is logged every 15 seconds and only when there is a satellite fix.
 The internal FLASH can store about 16 hours of data.
 It also will automatically append data so you don't have to worry about losing data if power is lost.